adithirgis/pollucheck/README.md

 ![](inst/shiny/WWW/CPCB_Station_parameters.jpeg)

--   Report Format- To use the PolluCheck app, Please keep the format as "tabular".
+-   Report Format- To use the pollucheck app, Please keep the format as "tabular".

 -   Criteria- This drop-down will help you to select between different time averaging of data.
-Note- Pollucheck app only supports 15 min, 30 min, and 60 min average data.
+Note- pollucheck app only supports 15 min, 30 min, and 60 min average data.

 -   Select the Start Date and End date of the data and click on "Submit".